myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

 ### Registering the services

 Now we have a strategy in place for getting a tenant, and a location to retreive the tenant from, we need to register these services with the application container.
 By convention this looks something like `services.Add{thing}().{fluent-options}`.
-We will achieve this syntax with a simple builder pattern.
+We will achieve this syntax with a builder pattern.

-First we have a little extension to support the nice `.AddMultiTenancy()` pattern.
+First we have a little extension to support the nice `.AddMultiTenancy()` syntax.

 ```csharp
 /// <summary>